AlexKnauth/my-cond/README.md

 Otherwise, it goes on to the next clause, if there is one.

-If it reaches the end of a my-cond expression where none of the conditions returned a true value, the my-cond expression returns #<void>.
+If it reaches the end of a my-cond expression where none of the conditions returned a true value, the my-cond expression returns void.

 If it reaches the end of a for/cond-clause or for*/cond-clause form, then it goes through the for/cond-clause form again for the next iteration (if there is one).